THEozmic/dribbble-clone/README.md

 # dribbble-clone
-WIP: A dribbble clone built with ReactJS
+A dribbble clone built with ReactJS